 1. Public Clouds will gain more importance

-Public clouds have accelerated at the rate which they grow as a result of the pandemic.
-As per IDC, Enterprise cloud – both public and private has improved by 34.4% whereas the non-cloud IT spending fell steeply by 8%.
+Public clouds have accelerated at the rate they grow due to the pandemic.
+As per IDC, Enterprise cloud – both public and private has improved by 34.4%, whereas the non-cloud IT spending fell steeply by 8%.

-It is expected that market giants like Amazon Web Services, Microsoft Azure, and Google Cloud Platform will consolidate their leadership in the cloud market and AWS is slated to maintain its market leadership.
+Market giants like Amazon Web Services, Microsoft Azure, and Google Cloud Platform are expected to consolidate their leadership in the cloud market, and AWS is slated to maintain its market leadership.

-In the Indian sub-continent too, usage of public cloud is forecasted to grow to a total of $7.3 Billion in 2022, which is approximately 29.6% from the previous year.
-“Public cloud growth continues to be driven by organisations that want to modernise their IT and reduce their capital expenditure spend,” Sid Nag, Research VP at Gartner, said.
+In the Indian sub-continent, public cloud usage is forecasted to grow to a total of $7.3 Billion in 2022, approximately 29.6% from the previous year.
+“Public cloud growth continues to be driven by organizations that want to modernize their IT and reduce their capital expenditure spend,” said Sid Nag, Research VP at Gartner.
 “The desire for agility and innovation in both business transformation and IT operations is also fuelling the growth of public cloud.”

 2. Growth of Cloud Service Applications

-The cloud service model has seen an increase by 40% as compared to previous year.
+The cloud service model has seen an increase of 40% compared to the previous year.
 The cloud service applications are not far away.
-Software-as-a-service (SaaS) is forecasted to grow to a total of about $2.2 Billion in the next year, which is approximately 21.4% more than 2021.
+Software-as-a-service (SaaS) is forecasted to grow to about $2.2 Billion next year, approximately 21.4% more than in 2021.

-Businesses have long migrated to cloud, since then they have depended on two models: private and public cloud options.
-They are easily accessible, scalable, more customised and flexible.
-Private cloud, where the data never leaves the organisation’s premises is required for security and regulatory reasons.
-Most bigger companies are now offering a “hybrid” model that offers the best of both worlds – private as well as public.
-Traditional businesses previously were moving towards public clouds due to its growing popularity.
-But a great amount of emphasis is being laid on hybrid and multi cloud.
-To avoid being trapped in a Cloud rut with a single provider, IT organisations will look for hybridisation and multi cloud technologies.
+Businesses have long migrated to the cloud, and since then, they have depended on two models: private and public cloud options.
+They are easily accessible, scalable, more customized and flexible.
+A private cloud, where the data never leaves the organization’s premises, is required for security and regulatory reasons.
+Most prominent companies now offer a “hybrid” model that offers the best of both worlds – private and public.
+Traditional businesses previously were moving towards public clouds due to their growing popularity.
+But a significant amount of emphasis is being laid on hybrid and multi-cloud.
+IT organizations will look for hybridization and multi-cloud technologies to avoid being trapped in a Cloud rut with a single provider.

-According to latest research, 93% of the businesses have multi-cloud approach and 87% of them have a hybrid cloud strategy.
-This is a direct reflection of how cloud-strategy is used widely.
+According to the latest research, 93% of businesses have a multi-cloud approach, and 87% have a hybrid cloud strategy.
+This is a direct reflection of how cloud strategy is used widely.

-Adopting a Hybrid cloud approach can reduce the complexity and streamline user experience, which is what makes it the go to platform in the near future.
+Adopting a Hybrid cloud approach can reduce the complexity and streamline the user experience, making it the go-to platform shortly.

 4. The Rise of Serverless

-Referred to also as “Functions-as-a-Service,” server less cloud is gaining more traction in the market that is being provided by Amazon – AWS Lambda, Microsoft – Azure Functions, and IBM cloud functions.
-Serverless or FaaS usually means organisations are not tied to leasing servers, or fixed amounts of storage.
-It offers a pay-as-you-go service in its true form where the infrastructure scales invisibly as the application requires it.
-Serverless going forward will have a major role to play across cloud and entire tech landscape for creating new user experiences making innovation more accessible.
+Referred to also as “Functions-as-a-Service,” serverless cloud is gaining more traction in the market provided by Amazon – AWS Lambda, Microsoft – Azure Functions, and IBM cloud functions.
+Serverless or FaaS usually means organizations are not tied to leasing servers or fixed amounts of storage.
+It offers a pay-as-you-go service in its proper form, where the infrastructure scales invisibly as the application requires.
+Serverless going forward will have a significant role to play across the cloud and the entire tech landscape for creating new user experiences and making innovation more accessible.

 Cloud Computing shows no signs of stopping and is here to grow.
-This is especially true for businesses that are looking for scalable and affordable solutions.
-Cloud computing will become essential for all companies to improve their remote working capabilities and still achieve profitability and deliver on time.
+This is especially true for businesses looking for scalable and affordable solutions.
+Cloud computing will become essential for all companies to improve their remote working capabilities, achieve profitability, and deliver on time.